Pseudorandom Generators Against Advised Context-Free Languages: Summary and Future Work

-Pseudorandom generators have played an essential role in modern cryptography.
-Through this paper, we have discussed such generators in a framework of formal language theory.
-It was shown in \cite{Yam09} that a pseudorandom generator against $\reg/n$ exists and such a generator can be found in $\mathrm{CFLSV_t}$.
-As a next step toward a full understanding of pseudorandomness in formal language theory, our main contribution of this paper is to have given a proof of the existence of a certain type of pseudorandom generator against $\cfl/n$ within $\mathrm{1\mbox{-}FTIME}(O(n^2))$ but not in $\mathrm{CFLSV_t}$.
+{\em Pseudorandom generators} have played an essential role in modern cryptography and also have impacted the development of computational complexity theory.
+Throughout this paper, we have discussed such generators in a slightly different framework of ``formal language and automata theory.''
+The first discussion in this framework was made in \cite{Yam11}, in which an almost 1-1 pseudorandom generator against $\reg/n$ is constructed in $\cflsvt$ but no pseudorandom generator against $\reg$ with stretch factor $n+1$ is shown to exist in $\oneflin$.
+In this paper, we have taken a further step toward a full understanding of pseudorandomness in this framework.
+In particular, we have proven that an almost 1-1 pseudorandom generator against $\cfl/n$ actually exists in $\mathrm{FL}\cap\cflmvtwo/n$ (Theorem \ref{generator-CFL}) but no almost 1-1 pseudorandom generator against $\cfl$ stretching $n$-symbol seeds to $(n+1)$-symbol strings over a certain alphabet exists in $\cflmv$ (Theorem \ref{no-generator}).
+Notably, a core of our proof of Theorem \ref{generator-CFL} is a demonstration of the $\cfl/n$-pseudorandomness of $IP_{3}$ (and thus $IP^{+}$).

-To close this paper, we raise a fresh question of whether ``easy-to-compute'' pseudorandom generators exist against $\cfl(k)/n$, where $\cfl(k)$ consists of languages made by $k$ intersections of context-free languages (see \cite{Yam09}).
+Beyond the above-mentioned results, there still remain numerous questions concerning the pseudorandomness of languages and the efficiency of pseudorandom generators.
+For instance, we can raise the following basic questions.

+\begin{itemize}\vs{-1} \item[1.]
+Our $\cfl/n$-pseudorandom language $IP_3$ belongs to $\dl\cap \cfl(2)/n$ (Proposition \ref{IP-dtime}).
+Is there any $\cfl/n$-pseudorandom language in $\cfl(2)$, instead of $\cfl(2)/n$?
+An affirmative answer to this question exemplifies a seemingly larger gap between $\cfl/n$ (and thus $\cfl$) and $\cfl(2)$.

+\item[2.]
+As discussed in Section \ref{sec:random-generator}, the generator $G(x)=x\cdot \chi_{IP_3}(x)$ is one-to-one and also pseudorandom against $\cfl/n$; however, it is unlikely to belong to $\cflmvtwo/n$.
+Does a one-to-one pseudorandom generator against $\cfl/n$ actually exist in $\cflmvtwo/n$?

+\item[3.]
+Find much more efficient pseudorandom generators against $\cfl/n$, which is, for example, computable in $\cflsvtwo/n$ or even $\cflsvtwo$ (or a much lower complexity class).
+To achieve such efficiency, we may need to seek generators that are not even almost 1-1. \end{itemize}

+Besides the language family $\cfl(2)$, we can consider a more general language family $\cfl(k)$ for any number $k\geq2$.
+Note that $\cfl(k)$ ($k$-conjunctive closure) is a collection of all languages, each of which is made by the intersection of $k$ context-free languages (see, \eg \cite{Yam11,Yam14a}).
+Its advised version, $\cfl(k)/n$, contains all languages $L$ of the form $\{x\mid \track{x}{h(|x|)}\in S\}$ for certain languages $S\in\cfl(k)$ and certain length-preserving advice functions $h$.
+In Corollary \ref{CFL(2)-vs-CFL/n}, we have shown that $\cfl(2)\nsubseteq \cfl/n$.